gear-foundation/academy/docs/03-hello-world/hello-world.md

 cargo build  --release
 ```

-`gstd::msg` is the messaging module from the `gstd` library, allowing users to process incoming messages, obtain the necessary information about the sender or the message content, and send replies or new messages to other actors (<https://docs.gear.rs/gstd/msg/>).
+`gstd::msg` is the messaging module from the `gstd` library, allowing users to process incoming messages, obtain the necessary information about the sender or the message content and send replies or new messages to other actors (<https://docs.gear.rs/gstd/msg/>).

-We'll use the [`msg::reply`](https://docs.gear.rs/gstd/msg/fn.reply.html) function that sends a new message as a reply to the message currently being processed:
+We'll use the [`msg::reply`](https://docs.gear.rs/gstd/msg/fn.reply.html) function, which sends a new message as a reply to the message currently being processed:

 ```rust title="src/lib.rs"
 #![no_std]